Human species, past & future

 The era of techno-humans

-Rapid advances in biotechnology and medicine make it difficult and perilous to determine the limit to human lifespan, even before potential non-biological means of life extension, advances in genetic engineering, merging with the fungal world or interplanetary colonisation are taken into consideration.
-Some experts have suggested 150 and 200 years as realistic future lifespans for people treated with the senolytic anti-ageing drugs that are already in development.
-Others offer more conservative predictions, but it still looks likely that slowing or altering the ageing process will radically change the lives of our near future descendants.
+Rapid advances in biotechnology and medicine make it perilous for experts to estimate or determine the limit to human lifespan, even before non-biological means of life extension, advances in genetic engineering, the weird prospect of humans merging with the fungal world or reproduction through interplanetary colonisation are taken into consideration.
+Researchers have suggested 150 and 200 years as realistic future lifespans for people treated with the senolytic anti-ageing drugs that are already in development.
+Others offer more conservative predictions, but even in these scenarios, continuing efforts to slow or alter the ageing process will profoundly affect the lives of our near-future descendants.

-These advances are happening alongside cultural shifts among young people, some of whom are keen to experiment with their bodies and emphasise their physical individuality (e.g. with extensive tattoos).
-While prosthetic limbs once had a social stigma, the new bionic versions may be viewed as cool and stylish, leading young disabled people to look for a personalised design with maximum functionality and advanced features, rather than a replacement limb that looks as close as possible to the real thing.
-When these sophisticated bionic devices are able to outperform their human equivalents, people without any medical need may decide to replace their body parts in order to enhance their abilities and perhaps develop into cyborgs with brain-controlled devices that increase functionality and life expectancy.
+The advances in bio-medicine are happening alongside big cultural shifts and preferences among young people, some of whom are keen to experiment with their bodies and emphasise their individuality (e.g. with extensive tattoos).
+While prosthetic limbs once had a social stigma, the new bionic versions may be viewed as cool and stylish, leading younger disabled people to look for a personalised design with maximum functionality and advanced features, rather than a replacement limb that looks as close as possible to the real thing.
+When these sophisticated bionic devices are able to outperform their human equivalents, people without any medical need may want to replace their body parts in order to enhance their abilities and perhaps develop into cyborgs with brain-controlled devices that increase both functionality and life expectancy.
+A similar crossover applies to suit-type exoskeletons, which use sensors to detect movement and activate motors in the joints.
+These have enabled some disabled people to walk unaided and are now starting to provide everyday assistance for other groups, such as workers who are required to lift heavy weights.

 The deepening knowledge of internal body structures and their functions and inter-relationships has led to growing interest in our perception and sensory experience.
 Beyond the traditional five senses, neuroscientists are now also studying proprioception (sensing the presence, location and movement of muscles), the vestibular system (sensing orientation and balance in space) and interoception (awareness of internal sensations).
 Virtual reality is also adding a new dimension and heightened perception to books, films and games, enabling readers, audience and players to engage spatially with the characters and move through the fictional universe.